The Value Of Staying In Your Lane

 So, how can an H-E-B survive in this environment where elephants are fighting?
 As Moreno explains, “Some grocery giants think massive scale is the only way to win.
 H-E-B begs to differ.”
 And his story points to the ways a regional play – staying in their lane – is benefitting regional players like H-E-B.

-As Chris Brunt (who discovered this story) told me, the H-E-B is analogous to smaller companies duking it out with giant radio conglomerates like iHeart and Audacy or Spotify or SiriusXM in their efforts to stay local and relevant.
+As Chris Brunt (who discovered this story) told me, the H-E-B is analogous to smaller companies duking it out with giant radio conglomerates like iHeart and Audacy or Spotify and SiriusXM in their efforts to stay local and relevant.

 Consider the following stats and facts, and then think about how they parallel in radio: